FarhanaRafi/Spotify-react-redux/README.md

-# Getting Started with Create React App
+# Spotify clone using React and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).